gofynd/fdk-client-java/documentation/partner/THEME.md

-Remove a page from the partner server configurations.
+Use this API to delete a page for a theme by its ID and page_value.

 *Returned Response:*